ava-labs/avalanchego/README.md

 Blocks are produced asynchronously in Snowman Consensus, so the timing assumptions that apply to Ethereum do not apply to Coreth.
 To support block production in an async environment, a block is permitted to have the same timestamp as its parent.
 Since there is no general assumption that a block will be produced every 10 seconds, smart contracts built on Avalanche should use the block timestamp instead of the block number for their timing assumptions.

 A block with a timestamp more than 10 seconds in the future will not be considered valid.
 However, a block with a timestamp more than 10 seconds in the past will still be considered valid as long as its timestamp is greater than or equal to the timestamp of its parent block.

+## Difficulty and Random OpCode

+Snowman consensus does not use difficulty in any way, so the difficulty of every block is required to be set to 1.
+This means that the DIFFICULTY opcode should not be used as a source of randomness.

+Additionally, with the change from the DIFFICULTY OpCode to the RANDOM OpCode, there is no planned change to provide a stronger source of randomness.
+The RANDOM OpCode relies on the Eth2.0 Randomness Beacon, which has no direct parallel within the context of coreth or Snowman consensus.
+Therefore, instead of providing some weak source of randomness that may be manipulated, the RANDOM OpCode will not be supported.